reno.components.Scalar#

 eval([t, save, force])

-No compute necessary, just get the previously specified value.
+No compute necessary, just retrieve statically defined value.

 get_shape()